West Broadway River Corridor Project

 Project Goals

-3.)
-Restore floodplain and riparian habitat
+1. Restore critical floodplain and riparian habitat.

 • Plant native species at high density for quick revegetation.